background

 Leverage ratios set a ceiling on the debt levels of a company, whereas coverage ratios set a minimum floor that the company’s cash flow cannot fall below.

-For example, the higher the times interest earned ratio (TIE), the better off the company is, because a higher ratio means the company can pay off its interest expense multiple times using the cash flows it generates.
+Why?
+A higher TIE ratio implies the company can pay off its interest expense multiple times using the cash flows it generates.

 In contrast, higher leverage relative to comparable peers could be concerning, especially if the ratio has been trending upward in recent periods, as the two potential drivers are: